NAGIREDDYSAIRAM/Impact-of-Remote-Work/README.md

 **Overview**

 This project explores the impact of remote work on employees' mental health, productivity, and lifestyle.
-By analyzing a comprehensive dataset of 5000 entries, we aim to uncover trends and insights that can help organizations support their workforce in a remote or hybrid work environment.
+By analyzing a comprehensive dataset of 5000 entries, My aim to uncover trends and insights that can help organizations support their workforce in a remote or hybrid work environment.

 **Dataset**